openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 	}
 ```

 This function used a defined range and a parameter to create `a1`, then used another defined range with the _same_ parameter to create `a2`.
-Their result looks surprising:
+The result looks surprising:

 **//TODO: Draw quadratic eqn**